lallulli/songpress/README_SETUP_BUILD.txt

 - cx_freeze (pip install cx_freeze)
 - NSIS

+Configure parameters in pynsis.py, such as:
-Adjust path of NSIS executable in pynsis.py if necessary, then run:
+ - path of NSIS executable
+ - build path, depending on Python version (such as: src\build\exe.win32-3.9)

+Then run:

 python create_installer.py